 Before we get into very specific details, just be aware that the circle of fifths can also be called circle (or cycle) of fourths, depending on whether you’re going through it clockwise or anti-clockwise.

-In a very summarized way, this circle is a visual representation of the relationship and connections that exist between all 12 keys – major, minor, sharps and flats, and it provides you with all the important information that you should be aware of, such as the accidentals (sharps/flats) in each key, the relative minor scales of each major key, and more.
+In a very summarized way, this circle is a visual representation of the relationship and connections that exist between all 12 keys – major, minor, sharps and flats, and it provides you with all of the important information you should be aware of, such as the accidentals (sharps/flats) in each key, the relative minor scales of each major key, and more.

-The Circle of Fifths at a glance
+The Circle of Fifths at a Glance

 The most important details to be aware of when interpreting the circle of fifths are the following:

 - If you follow the circle clockwise, you’ll cover all of the major keys, separated by a perfect fifth interval (A fifth up from C is G, then D, A, and so on);